g2valdez/willievaldez.github.io/_posts/2020-10-03-AutomaticRegistration.md

 }
 ```
 This implementation sucks because:
-* Whenever we make a new Enemy class, we can't forget to add an entry in to RegisterEnemyTypes
+* Whenever we make a new `Enemy` class, we can't forget to add an entry in to `RegisterEnemyTypes`
-* Modifying any derived Enemy header file forces us to recompile this source file every time
+* Modifying any derived `Enemy` header file forces us to recompile this source file every time

 ## The Better Way To Do It
-Wouldn't it be cool if each derived Enemy class could register itself to s_enemyTypeMap?
+Wouldn't it be cool if each derived Enemy class could register itself to `s_enemyTypeMap`?
 We can add a static function to `Enemy` that adds an entry to its EnemyType map.
 ```cpp
     template<typename T>
     static void RegisterEnemyType(const char* typeName)